NVIDIA/optix-toolkit/PyOptiX/README.md

 * OpenEXR

 ### Virtual Environment
 In most cases, it makes sense to setup a python environment.
-Below are examples of how to setup your environment via `Conda` or `venv`.
+Below are examples of how to setup your environment via either`Conda` or `venv`.

 #### `venv` Virtual Environment
 Create and activate a new virtual environment: